thisHermit/nlp_project/README.md

   - Here we pre-train the model on the [paws dataset](#fine-tuning-bart-on-the-paws-dataset-for-paraphrase-type-generation) for 5 epochs (entries that have the label 1, ie true paraphrases) and .
   - branch name: `ptg-paws`
 - What were your expectations for this experiment?
   - We expected that pre-training on the paws dataset would have a significant improvement on the Blue score.
-We also expected the model to generalise better (prevent over-fitting).
+We also expected the model to generalize better (prevent over-fitting).
 - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
   - We started from the baseline and add a new dataloader and training loop for the pre-training task
 - What were the results?